 Frustrated with the US Senate which has not ratified the most important global standard on women's rights, advocates for CEDAW created a campaign targeting US cities, to build grassroots support to get 100 mayors across the country to sign on to CEDAW and increase pressure on the US Senate to ratify it in January 2017.

-Cities for CEDAW offers an opportunity to recall that while UN Women works in the developing world, the gender pay gap, violence against women, and equal representation in the political arena and on corporate boards are issues that women in the US face.
-CEDAW in our cities will help to end violence against women, close the wage gap, and release women’s full potential.
+Cities for CEDAW offers an opportunity to recall that while UN Women works in the developing world, the gender pay gap, violence against women, and equal representation in the political arena and on corporate boards are issues that women in the US also face.
+Passing CEDAW in US cities will help to end violence against women, close the wage gap, and release women’s full potential.

 To learn more about how you can help bring CEDAW to your city, in the US and around the world, check out Cities for CEDAW.
 If you want to get involved in this effort, please contact FAWCO's UN Liaison Laurie Richardson at firstname.lastname@example.org.